PayPal Standard - Potential Problems

 Root Cause: using PayPal Standard instead of PayPal Express.

 Standard doesn’t give the store real-time verification that the payment has been completed.
-In fact, if the customer doesn’t properly return to the store (clicking the Return button after payment is complete) and closes their browser, then no order will be stored at all, nor any confirmation email.
+In fact, if the customer doesn’t properly return to the store (clicking the Return button after payment is complete) and closes their browser, then no order will be stored at all, nor will a confirmation email be sent.

-Instead, it posts an IPN “Instant Payment Notification” to the store, via the ipn_main_handler.php file which then attempts to re-instantiate the customer’s session via very complex and fragile means, verify the incoming IPN is actually relevant to a current transaction (and not a spoof), and then stores the order, completes the sale, and sends the confirmation email.
+Instead, Standard posts an IPN (“Instant Payment Notification”) to the store, via the ipn_main_handler.php file, which then attempts to re-instantiate the customer’s session via very complex and fragile means, verify the incoming IPN is actually relevant to a current transaction (and not a spoof), and then stores the order, completes the sale, and sends the confirmation email.
 All out-of-band.
 If IPN acknowledgements aren’t responded to automatically then PayPal attempts the IPN again multiple times.

 There’s a small possibility of a race-condition where the customer clicks the Return link at the same instant that PayPal sends the IPN, and both the PDT and IPN processes which are searching for the customer’s account and session and inspecting the order don’t discover that the other is already doing its thing, and thus each creates a sale, resulting in duplicates.